Achieving the Uniform Rate Region of General Multiple Access Channels by Polar Coding: Related Works and Comparisons

+In a related work, the authors of \cite{STY,AT2} propose a framework for MAC polarization by extending the notion of channel splitting from the single user case to the two user case \cite{STY}, and then to the $m$-user case \cite{AT2}.
+Alternatively, our MAC polar coding scheme in this paper views the MAC polarization as a single user channel polarization by considering all the possible decoding orders.
+First, we compare the two schemes in terms of decoding complexity and then capacity achieving property.

-Both schemes use a successive cancellation decoding, originally proposed by Arikan in \cite{Arikan}.
-As discussed in the foregoing section, we have to combine the low-complex Arikan's decoder with a basic decoder for the building block.
-As a result, we have an extra term $O(N 2^L)$ term in the complexity which is dominated by $O(N\log N)$ as $N$ goes to infinity, while $L$ is assumed to be constant.
-On the other hand, in the scheme proposed in \cite{STY}, the likelihood of a vector of length two needs to be tracked along the decoding trellis.
-Therefore, instead of a simple likelihood ratio, a vector of length $4$ for the probability of all $4$ possible cases has to be computed recursively.
-This increases the decoding complexity by a factor of $2$.
-In fact, the decoding complexity is still $O(N\log N)$, but if we look at the actual number of operations needed to complete the decoding, the decoding complexity of the scheme in \cite{STY} is two times more than the decoding complexity of our scheme, asymptotically.
+Both our scheme and that of \cite{STY,AT2} use a successive cancellation decoding, originally proposed by Ar{\i}kan in \cite{Arikan}.
+As discussed in Section\,\ref{sec:decoding}, we have to combine the low-complex Ar{\i}kan's decoder with a basic decoder for the polarization base.
+As a result, we have an extra additive term $O(mN 2^{mL})$ in the complexity which is dominated by $O(mN (n-l+1))$, as $N$ goes to infinity, while $L$ and $m$ are assumed to be constant.
+On the other hand, in the scheme proposed in \cite{STY} and extended in \cite{AT2}, the likelihood of a vector of length $m$ needs to be tracked along the decoding trellis.
+Therefore, instead of a simple likelihood ratio, a vector of length $2^m$ for the probability of all $2^m$ possible cases has to be computed recursively.
+This increases the decoding complexity by a factor of $2^m$.
+In fact, the decoding complexity is still $O(N\log N)$, but if we look at the actual number of operations needed to complete the decoding, the decoding complexity of the scheme in \cite{STY,AT2} is $\frac{2^m}{m}$ times more than the decoding complexity of our scheme, asymptotically.